SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 ## Create a Stripe Account ##
-You can Signup for a Stripe Account at https://dashboard.stripe.com/register.
+You can Signup for a free Stripe Test Account at https://dashboard.stripe.com/register.
-All testing should be one with a Test Mode account.

 ## Creating the Merchant Account Group to import Stripe Elements collection
 To import the stripe configuaration you need to create a new Account Group in the OPF Workbench.